 - · Badger hair: soft and luxurious.

-- · Synthetic: animal-friendly, quick-drying, easy to maintain.
+- · Synthetic: cruelty-free, quick-drying, low maintenance.

 Let the brush dry with the bristles facing down after use.
 Also check out shaving bowls for faster lathering.

-4) Aftershave: soothe and repair
+4) Aftershave: soothe and restore

-After shaving, your skin is sensitive.
+After shaving your skin is sensitive.
 Choose an aftershave that suits your skin type:

 - · Lotion (may contain alcohol): refreshes and closes pores (mild sting).